prayboy-tw/Mike-Bickle-Library/en/2023-End-Time-focus/02handout.md

 2. A end-time messenger with a forerunner spirit is someone who prepares people to respond in a right way to the events related to Jesus’ second coming.

-D. The reason the forerunner message is essential is because the Lord requires voluntary partnership.
+D. The reason the forerunner message is essential is because the Lord requires _voluntary partnership_.
 He will not force the body of Christ to intimate partnership with Him

 E. The Spirit will raise up forerunner ministries with grace to prepare people for Jesus’ return.